Chemistry at White City

 Excitingly, this venture is taking place within the context of widespread regeneration in White City, following the vision set out in the 2014 White City Opportunity Area Framework to develop the area as a centre for creativity and innovation.
 In addition to Imperial, major organisations such as the BBC, Westfield, Berkeley and Stanhope are committed to 5000 new homes, 19,000 jobs and 2 million square foot of new workspace in the surrounding ecosystem.

-A Masterplanning study revealed that a new building on the South Kensington campus is not feasible.
-There is not sufficient or appropriate space of the type needed for modern chemistry research.
+A Masterplanning study revealed that a new building on the South Kensington campus would not have sufficient or appropriate space of the type needed for modern chemistry research.
+The space offered by the new White City campus provides an incredible opportunity.

-The new building is likely to accommodate all of Chemistry’s research and postgraduate training, including space for the Department to grow.
+The new building accommodates all of Chemistry’s research and postgraduate training, including space for the Department to grow.
 Final year undergraduate (MSci, BSc) projects and some (4th/3rd year) undergraduate lectures will also be held in the new building.

 What will happen to first and second year undergraduate teaching?